Unispace365/ds_cinder/README.md

 The documentation is generated in `doc/doxygen/generated/html/` and index.html is the main page.

 ## Starting a project
 There's a project cloner in utility/project_cloner.ps1.
 Right-click that file and Run with Powershell.
 That applet will duplicate the full_starter example project with a name and namespace of your choice.
 From there, you can customize the app as you see fit.
 The full starter example comes with most of the extention projects (web, pdf, video, etc) already added, so you can start developing right away without messing with property sheets or compilation settings.

 ### Linux + Mac

-Linux is somewhat supported, but needs some work to be easy to use.
-Mac support is nearly there.
+Linux was breifly supported in the past, but had insufficient usage to stay up to date.